Fryziu/Q2classic/README.md

 Extract `libphonon.so` library from the zip file `steamaudio/lib/linux-x64/libphonon.so` into the .quake2 directory!

+Or extract from the included file `libphonon.so.zip` that you can find in the `linux/libphonon.so.zip` in this project.

 * In the console type *s_hrtf 1*

 ## Acknowledgement